miniEggRoll/autoscript/README.md

 # travis-gce
-Auto exec jobs/*/start.sh on merge
+Auto execute jobs/*/start.sh on merge.
+All jobs are executed on bastion, which is a pre-configured enviroment.
+Make sure your bastion can reach your job dependencies.
+I encourage using docker for job runtime.
+Docker installed bastion makes all kinds of job executable.

 ## environment setting in travis
-- GIT_KEY
+- GIT_KEY: which let you pull this repo to execute jobs.
 - BASTION_KEY
 - BASTION_ACCOUNT
 - BASTION_IP

 ## report.log
-Report.log is generated for each job after execution.
+report.log is generated for each job after execution.
 Only jobs without report.log will be exec.

 ## environment variables
 All env var in stats.sh should have 'LC_' prefix like 'LC_MYSQL_HOST' and be saved in travis environment variable